-The subfund may hold cash, derivatives, as well as investments for which no non-financial analysis could be performed due to the unavailability of ESG data.
+The subfund may hold cash, derivatives, as well as investments for which no nonfinancial analysis could be performed due to the unavailability of ESG data.
 Derivatives are used for portfolio risk adjustment (exposure, hedging).

+Benchmarks are indexes used to gauge whether the financial product attains the environmental or social characteristics that it promotes.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+No